saramiotto/dncs-lab/README.md

     sudo systemctl enable docker
     sudo docker pull dustnic82/nginx-test
-    sudo docker run --name nginx -p 80:80 -d dustnic82/nginx-test sudo ip addr add 10.0.4.2/23 dev enp0s8 sudo ip link set dev enp0s8 up sudo ip route add 10.1.1.0/30 via 10.0.4.1 sudo ip route add 10.0.0.0/23 via 10.0.4.1
+    sudo docker run --name nginx -p 80:80 -d dustnic82/nginx-test sudo ip addr add 192.168.4.2/23 dev enp0s8 sudo ip link set dev enp0s8 up sudo ip route add 10.1.1.0/30 via 192.168.4.1 sudo ip route add 192.168.0.0/21 via 192.168.4.1

 ## Test results
 To see if the results of our work were correct, we had to test it.
 We have started by using the command `vagrant up` and the we've connected to Host-A or Host-B in order to verify Host-C's reachability from the other two hosts.
 We have done it by using the command `vagrant ssh host-a` or `vagrant ssh host-b`, depending of which host we've chosen to use.
-In the end, we've used the command `curl 10.0.4.2` to make the request.
-That is the following output that we have recived:
+In the end, we've used the command `curl 192.168.4.2` to make the request.
+As a result, we have obtained the following :

 ## Team members
 This project has been realised by Miotto Sara (matriculation number: 202440) and Calore Chiara (matriculation number: 202404)